 What can we do to make the food we feed our pets eco-friendlier?

-The number of pets is unlikely to go down, but there are things we can do to lessen the impact they have on the environment.
-This should be with sustainable solutions that are easy to put in place and will work for a range of different people.
+The number of pets is unlikely to decrease, but we can do things to lessen their impact on the environment.
+This should be with sustainable solutions that are easy to implement and will work for many people.

 1. Choose dry food over wet food

-The production of wet food leads to 690% more greenhouse gas emissions than dry food.
-This is because the water content of dry food is lower than that of wet food, meaning it has more nutrients per gram.
-This means emissions are reduced in the production, transport, and even waste produced by your pet.
+Wet food production produces 690% more greenhouse gas emissions than dry food.
+This is because dry food’s water content is lower than wet food’s, meaning it has more nutrients per gram.
+This means emissions are reduced in your pet’s production, transport, and even waste.
 A simple and cost-effective solution that could make a significant difference for the planet.

 2. Try insect-based pet food

 Insects could be the answer to the problems faced by meat production and the environment.
-Bugs are high in complete proteins, easy to digest, and full of important vitamins and minerals.
-The smaller size of insects also makes them easier to transport in large quantities.
+Bugs are high in complete proteins, easy to digest, and full of essential vitamins and minerals.
+The smaller size of insects makes them easier to transport in large quantities.

 Beef production leads to 12.5 times more greenhouse gas emissions than insects.
-In fact, farming insects leads to less soil pollution, 3.75 times less water usage, and 10 times less land needed compared to meat, poultry, and fish farming.
+Farming insects leads to less soil pollution, 3.75 times less water usage, and 10 times less land needed than meat, poultry, and fish farming.

-There are many brands like Yora Pet Food, and Green Pet Food that sell insect-based dog and cat food.
-This is to lessen our pet’s impact on the environment as well as providing a hypoallergenic alternative to regular pet food.
+Many brands like Yora Pet Food and Green Pet Food sell insect-based dog and cat food.
+This is to lessen our pet’s environmental impact and provide a hypoallergenic alternative to regular pet food.